 These staff offer formal restorative meetings for serious issues.
 They include staff such as the Head Teacher, members of the leadership team and The Student Wellbeing and Therapeutic Support Manager.
-They support with challenging conflict resolution between students, staff and parents.
+They support challenging conflict resolution between students, staff and parents.

-These staff members are experienced restorative practitioners and have completed extensive training with Transforming Conflict over a number of years.
-They may have contributed to training materials for Transforming Conflict, presented at conferences talking about restorative practice within an SEN setting and have published articles for educational professionals such as NASEN sharing best practice.
+These staff are experienced restorative practitioners and have completed extensive training with Transforming Conflict over a number of years.
+They may have contributed to training materials for Transforming Conflict, presented at conferences talking about restorative practice within a SEN setting.